 The purpose of the Business Referral Groups (BRG) are to offer a business networking opportunity for Chamber members to build relationships and exchange referrals among non-competing businesses.
 Participants must be active members of the GMCC.
 There is a Tuesday group and a Friday group and both BRGs meet twice a month.
 Meetings will last a full hour and members must arrive on time.

 Membership is limited to one person in any given industry.
 Leads and referrals are tracked so you can see your personal progress within the group as well as the group's as a whole!
-For more information, and to determine which Business Referral Group is available and right for you, give the Chamber a call and Lisa can assist you.
+For more information, and to determine which Business Referral Group is available and right for you, give the Chamber a call.
 BRG dues are $40 annually.